m0r4a/dotfiles/README.md

-# Stow Package Manager for Dotfiles
+# Dotfiles Repository with Integrated Package Manager

-This repository contains an interactive terminal-based package manager built to handle **dotfiles** using [GNU Stow](https://www.gnu.org/software/stow/).
-This tool streamlines the process of enabling and disabling configurations through symlinks, making it easier to manage your setup.
+This repository contains my **dotfiles**, organized for efficient management using an integrated package manager built around [GNU Stow](https://www.gnu.org/software/stow/).
+This setup simplifies the process of enabling and disabling configurations using symlinks, making it easier to manage and switch between setups.

 ## Table of Contents